 Promotes environmental and social characteristics, as defined under Article 8 of SFDR.
+For additional information please refer to Appendix 1 - Sustainability Approach.

 To outperform the Euro Short Term Rate (€STR) by at least 1% per annum, after the deduction of charges, over any 3-year period.